Faculty for MA in Creative Writing and Literature for Educators

-I am a core member of the Literature faculty on the Florham campus, specializing in the older literatures of Britain, Ireland, and their neighbors.
-Altogether I have studied some 18 languages, half modern, half ancient or medieval.
+Matthieu Boyd is currently Chair and core faculty of the Department of Literature, Writing, Language and Philosophy on the Florham campus, specializing in the older literatures of Britain, Ireland, and their neighbors.
+He has studied some 18 languages, half modern, half ancient or medieval.

 - A.M. and Ph.D., Celtic Languages and Literatures, Harvard University

-- Certificate in Teaching English link to Speakers of Other Languages, Harvard University
+- Certificate in Teaching English to Speakers of Other Languages, Harvard University

 - Higher Diploma in Early Irish Language and Literature, University College Dublin

-- Formation linguistique aux métiers bilingues français-breton, Stumdi (Landerneau, France)
+- Formation linguistique aux mtiersé bilingues français-breton, Stumdi (Landerneau, France)

-You can find out more about my research here.
+You can find out more about my research.

 Graber's poems engage themes of grief, yearning, and the intersection of mental and geographical landscapes.
 Notes a reviewer for Publishers Weekly, "[W]hat makes Graber's poems so fresh and wild are the associative slips that happen between the distant past and the urgent present."
 In a 2007 interview for Kicking Wind, Graber states, "I do believe poetry changes the world: it changes the world by changing the way we think about the world."

-Graber's honors include a Rona Jaffe Writer's Award, an Artist Fellowship from the New Jersey State Council on the Arts, a Hodder Fellowship in Creative Writing at Princeton University, and an Amy Lowell Poetry Travelling Scholarship.
+Graber's honors include a Guggenheim Fellowship, the Rona Jaffe Writer's Award, an Artist Fellowship from the New Jersey State Council on the Arts, a Hodder Fellowship in Creative Writing at Princeton University, and an Amy Lowell Poetry Travelling Scholarship.

 She has taught at New York University and Virginia Commonwealth University.

-Ph.D., English & Women's Studies, Texas Christian University
+- Ph.D., English and Women's Studies, Texas Christian University

-M.A., English & Women's Studies, University of Houston
+- M.A., English and Women's Studies, University of Houston

 April teaches undergraduate courses at FDU and is the Director of the Honors Program on the Madison Campus.

-Ken is a Senior Lecturer in the Literature, Language, Writing and Philosophy Department at Fairleigh Dickinson University (FDU), teaching undergraduates in the Writing program, Literature program as well as in the graduate MA program.
-I am also the Associate Director of the Honors Program there.
-In addition, I was FDU's Muslim Journeys Project Scholar for the 2013-2014 Academic Year.
+Ken Sammond is a Senior Lecturer in the Literature, Language, Writing and Philosophy Department at Fairleigh Dickinson University (FDU), teaching in the Writing and Literature programs.

 Rachel Sherman holds an MFA in fiction from Columbia University.
 Her short stories have appeared in McSweeney's, Fence, Open City, Conjunctions, and n+1, among other publications.
 Her first book, The First Hurt, was short-listed for the Story Prize and the Frank O'Connor International Short Story Award, and was named one of the 25 Books to Remember in 2006 by the New York Public Library.
 Her first novel, Living Room (2009) was called "...edgy, moving, smart, funny, and altogether human," by author Dani Shapiro, and was commended for its "...perfect pacing..." by The New York Times Book Review.
 She teaches writing at Rutgers and Columbia Universities, and leads the Ditmas Writing Workshops.